SquareSquash/ruby/README.md

   it's set to `/api/1.0/notify`.
 * `transmit_timeout`: The amount of time to wait before giving up on trasmitting an error.
 By default this is treated as both an open and a read timeout.
+* `max_variable_size`: The maximum size (in bytes) of a serialized representation of a value that will be transmitted over the network.
+Values that serialize to larger than this size will be replaced with a placeholder.

 ### Ignored Exceptions